splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/4-indirect-access/2-put-together/02-maze.md

 ### Structs and Pointers

 I would start with the main entities, and the data they will contain.
-For this, there are two clear entities which we can code as structs: **room** and **path**.
+For this, there are two clear entities which we can code as structs: **room_data** and **path_data**.

 The room will have fields for title and description, while the path will have a description and a destination.